jankeromnes/gecko-dev/media/libyuv/libyuv/docs/filtering.md

     x = 0;
     dx = src_width / dst_width;

-e.g. If scaling from 640x360 to 1280x720 the step thru the source will be 0.0, stepping half a pixel of source for each pixel of destination.
+e.g. If scaling from 640x360 to 1280x720 the step through the source will be 0.0, stepping half a pixel of source for each pixel of destination.
 Each pixel is replicated by the scale factor.

 **Bilinear** filter stretches such that the first pixel of source maps to the first pixel of destination, and the last pixel of source maps to the last pixel of destination.